odelrio/odelrio/README.md

 # 👌 Friends

-Otherwise, you might be interested in one of these great professionals:
+You might also be interested in one of these great professionals:

 - [Pau Sánchez](https://www.linkedin.com/in/pausanchezfernandez/), PHP Backend Developer
 - [Tomás Cayuelas](https://www.linkedin.com/in/tomascayuelas/), PHP & Scala Backend Developer